 Figure 22 Riparian buffer alterations along Fish Creek

 3.1.3 Adjacent Land Use

 The RVCA’s Stream Characterization Program identifies nine different land uses along Fish Creek (Figure 23).
-Surrounding land use is considered from the beginning to end of the survey section (100m) and up to 100m on each side of the river.
+Surrounding land use is considered from the beginning to end of the survey section (100m) and up to 100m on each side of the creek.
 Land use outside of this area is not considered for the surveys but is nonetheless part of the subwatershed and will influence the creek.
 Forest habitat was dominant at 100 percent of sections surveyed; scrubland was found at 62% of sections, 44 percent was classified as meadow habitat, while wetland habitat was observed in the adjacent lands along Fish Creek at 13 percent of the surveyed sections.
 The remaining land use consisted of active agriculture, pasture, abandoned agriculture, residential and infrastructure in the form of road crossings.

 Figure 23 Land Use along Fish Creek

 3.2.1 Instream Erosion